-Lost property is kept in a trolley outside the Frank Wells Hall or in the Morris Office.
+Lost property is kept in a trolley outside the Frank Wells Hall and outside the Year 3 classroom near the Music Room.
 Unclaimed items will be stored for one term.
 After that time they will be disposed of to a suitable charity.
 All clothing, books and other equipment brought to School must be clearly and indelibly marked with the owner's name.
 Please refer any queries to the Morris Office.